Canceled Ford Plant Adds To Mexico's Economic Frustrations

 On Villa de Reyes' small town plaza, Salvador Guerra, now retired, says he doesn't want to see the state's gains be undermined by Trump, who's not even president yet.

 "Imagine what he's going to do to us once he takes power," says Guerra.
-And

-Guerra says he's just as mad at Mexico's leaders, who he says haven't done enough to stand up to Trump.
-Yesterday, Mexican President Enrique Pena Nieto announced a shakeup in his cabinet, appointimg a former finance advisor as the new foreign minister, who Pena Nieto says will push for a more constructive relationship.
+And Guerra says he's just as mad at Mexico's leaders, who he says haven't done enough to stand up to Trump.
+On Wednesday, Mexican President Enrique Pena Nieto announced a shakeup in his Cabinet, appointing a former finance adviser as the new foreign minister, who Pena Nieto says will push for a more constructive relationship.

 "It should be a relationship that allows us to strengthen bilateral ties," says Pena Nieto.
 And, he adds, one that doesn't undermine the sovereignty or the dignity of Mexicans.